Click "Play" to Listed the Article

 Walk around the outside of your home and seal areas in need.
 For instance, you should consider placing caulk around window and door trim and in cracks you find in your foundation.
 Ants are small, so they can fit into the tiniest of openings.
 Ants will not have much of a reason to come into your yard if they can’t even get into your home.

 Seal up your home as best you can to make sure you do not welcome ants in with open arms.
 Instead, diligently check the outside of your home and take care to seal up any openings you might find big enough for an ant.
+Ants love warm and damp places and when ants find a good source of food, they might choose to stay indefinitely.

 Hire a Pro